BIT-aerial-robotics/active_vision_control/README.md

-# Active Vision Control for UAV Object Detection – MATLAB
+# Active Vision Control for UAVs

 This repository contains the official MATLAB code for the paper: